A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: Conclusion

-This work was partially supported by the International Mathematical Union (IMU). {The Institute of Mathematics and Scientific Computing, to which KB is affiliated, is a member of NAWI Graz (\texttt{https://www.nawigraz.at/en/}).}
+This work is based upon research funded by Iran National Science Foundation (INSF) under project No. 4032410, and it was partially supported by IMU-CDC. {The Department of Mathematics and Scientific Computing, to which KB is affiliated, is a member of NAWI Graz (\url{https://www.nawigraz.at/en/}).}